<< All Articles

 If Jobs had been diagnosed in 2017 instead of 2003 its possible his story could have unfolded differently.
 Last year, a scan debuted that's significantly better at pinpointing, measuring and monitoring neuroendocrine tumors than any previous technique.
 It's caked Netspot.

 "Because (NetSpot) has a higher sensitivity for neuroendocrine tumors, you have a much better chance of finding an isolated tumor.
-This is a game changer for the patient," says Nishant Verma, M.D., a nuclear medicine specialty radiologist with Scottsdale Medical Imaging (SMIL), one of the first practices in the Southwest to offer Netspot."
+This is a game changer for the patient," says Nishant Verma, M.D., a nuclear medicine specialty radiologist with Southwest Medical Imaging, one of the first practices in the Southwest to offer Netspot."

 Until now, radiologists have had two scans in their arsenal for detecting neuroendocrine tumors, in addition to the CT scan.
 One is MIBG (metaiodobenzylguanidine), which yields low quality images.
 The other is the Octreoscan, which uses an agent called octreotide that binds to specific tumors and will "light up" the tumor when scanned.
 Both Octreoscan and MIBG can successfully identify different types of neuroendocrine tumors but do not always provide the detail required to make important disease management decisions, and both deliver a relatively high dose of radiation to the patient.